 The 2hO Network is great for remote administrators.
 If you need to manage remote customer servers, simply install the 2hO software on each of them and they will appear to be local to you.
 Since 2hO connections are outbound, you can restrict access to those servers completely in your firewall and you will still have full access through the 2hO Network.

-There is no need to be constantly hammered with exploits just because you need remote access.
+There is no need to be constantly hammered for exploits just because you need remote access.

 The 2hO Network is great for developers.
 If you need to manage applications running on remote cloud servers, simply install the 2hO software on each of them and they will appear to be local to you.
 Since 2hO connections are outbound, you can restrict access to those servers completely in your firewall and you will still have full access yourself.
 Just open the ports your application needs.
 SSH can stay blocked.